Gustave Boulanger: Friendship with Charles Garnier

-Marriage to Mademoiselle Nathalie
+Friendship with Mademoiselle Nathalie

-Boulanger was married to one of the most famous actresses in France, Zaïre-Nathalie Martel, known to one and all as Mademoiselle Nathalie.
+Boulanger was the close friend of one of the most famous actresses in France, Zaïre-Nathalie Martel, known to one and all as Mademoiselle Nathalie.
 She remains a legend in the annals of the Comedie-Française, not least for her quarrel with the much younger Sarah Bernhardt.
 At a ceremony honoring the birthday of Molière on 15 January 1863, Bernhardt's younger sister, Regina, stepped on the train of Mademoiselle Nathalie's gown.
 Mademoiselle Nathalie shoved Regina off the gown, causing the girl to strike a stone column and gash her forehead.
 Bernhardt stepped forward and slapped Mademoiselle Nathalie so hard that the older actress fell onto another actor.
 When Bernhardt refused to apologize, she was forced to leave the Comedie-Française.

+While some contemporary writers said that Boulanger and Nathalie were married, the foremost Boulanger scholar of the 20th century, Marie-Madeleine Aubrun, refuted this: "Although here and there the idea of marriage has been insinuated, we have found no written trace of it.
+Furthermore, the actress's death announcement in 1885 does not mention the name of Gustave Boulanger, which seems surprising.
+And above all, the death certificate specifies célibataire [single]."

 Mademoiselle Nathalie died three years before Boulanger, in 1885.
 He donated his portrait of her, painted in 1867, to the Comedie-Française.

-Obituaries of the Boulangers make no mention of children, and Montrosier indicates that the widowed Boulanger had no immediate family when he died in 1888.